StrayKoi/Wallpaper-Renamer/README.md

 ### Ko-fi
 Ko-fi is basically a virtual tip jar where you can support creatives for about the price of a cup of coffee.

 At this time, I'm not very active on Ko-fi nor do I offer any rewards.
-If you love my art and feel like supporting me, hit the button below to get started.
+If you love my work and feel like supporting me, hit the button below to get started.

-I will appreciate any amount you choose to donate.
+Tipping is optional but I will appreciate any amount you choose to donate.
 Thank you (´• ω •`) ♡ !

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/I2I77G74)